gradle/gradle/design-docs/component-metadata.md

 - A Maven module candidate is not considered when a custom rule requires an `IvyModuleDescriptor` input
     - Reason is reported as "not an Ivy Module" (or similar)

-## Story: Don't apply selection rules to parent pom references
+## Story: Don't apply component selection rules to parent pom references

 - Filtering applies to parent poms.
 It should apply only to those components that are candidates to be included in the graph.
   Same is probably true for imported poms and imported ivy files.

+### Implementation

+When constructing `ResolveIvyFactory.ParentModuleLookupResolver` we should instantiate a separate `UserResolverChain` instance with an empty set of component selection rules.

+### Test cases

+- Resolve a POM that has a parent POM that would be rejected by a component selection rule
+   - i.e. rule that reject all components for module 'group:my-parent', where that is the parent of resolved module
+- Resolve an Ivy file that imports another ivy module that would be rejected by component selection rule

 ## Story: Dependency reports inform user that some versions were rejected